kb-dk/solr-and-snippets/corpus_analysis/README.md

 Assume that, at least as a first approximation, the words chosen by poets mirror those subjects.
-For instance, if being human implies lethality we could, on a statistical hypothesize that words like "death", "grave", etc appear in the sonnet corpus more than in a random sample of text.
+For instance, if being human implies lethality we could, on a statistical hypothesize that words like "mourning", "grief", "death", "grave", etc appear in the sonnet corpus more than in a random sample of text.
+The opposites would also expected, concepts related to "love", "birth", "compassion" etc belong to the sphere of being human.